gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 ... which is a bit of a challenge when tackling path tracing.
 In short, path tracing requires you to perform a random choice every time you hit a surface, explore the direction resulting from that random choice (using ray tracing), only to then repeat these same steps on the next hit!
-Not only does this typically equate to lots of expensive rays being needed, the end result is also generally unusably noisy. :confused:
+Not only does this typically equate to lots of expensive rays being cast, the end result is also generally unusably noisy. :confused:

 Enters radiance caching.